cmaldikar/cmaldikar/README.md

 Welcome to my professional profile!
 I am Chaitanya Maldikar, a dedicated Data Engineer with over three years of experience in the Information Technology sector.
 Currently pursuing a Masters in Information Systems at Binghamton University, I have a strong foundation in Data Modeling, Data Manipulation, ETL development, and deriving actionable insights from analyzed data.

 ## Education
-- 🎓 Pursuing Masters in Information Systems at Binghamton University
+- 🎓 Pursuing Masters in Information Systems at Binghamton University(DEC 2024)
 - Concentration: Business Analytics, Data Processing, Predictive Modeling, Data Warehousing Concepts

 ## Skills